 Where to Start your Debt Payoff Journey

-Looking to pay off your but not sure where to start?
+Looking to pay off your debt but not sure where to start?
 Feeling overwhelmed by the stacks of unpaid balances that seem to loom everywhere?
 Beginning your debt payoff journey can seem overwhelming at first, but there are plenty of ways to get started.
 We've assembled 8 steps you can take to launch debt repayment—from creating a budget, to looking into debt consolidation loans, to remembering your financial ‘why.'

 How to start your debt payoff journey